sujaykhond/JsGPT/README.md

 ## 🗂️ Intro

-The backend is a [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/) powered Flask server and the frontend is built with ReactJs.

 Main library used to index our custom data:
 1. [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/) :- LlamaIndex (GPT Index) is a package that provides a central interface to connect your [LLM’s(large language model)](https://en.wikipedia.org/wiki/Large_language_model) with external data.